 Whether you're planning to hike in Utah's national parks or just trekking up a local trail, keep in mind that only you can prevent forest fires.
 And erosion.
 And human poop on the side of the trail.
 Conserving Utah’s exceptional wildness is up to us, so follow (and preach) these few tips to keep things pristine.

-In general, pets are only allowed in parking lots, in your car (a bad idea in the desert heat), in most campgrounds and within 50 feet of the road — on a six-foot leash at all times.
+In general, pets are only allowed in parking lots, in your car (a bad idea in the desert heat), in most campgrounds, and within 50 feet of the road.
+They must be on a 6-foot leash at all times.

 Why so restrictive?
 Your dog may chase or scare wild animals, or leave a predator scent that lingers and disturbs the behavior of native species.
 It could trample vegetation off the trail.
 It doesn't know not to pee or poop near protected watersheds.
 Also, some national park visitors just aren’t dog people.

 Some parks are more lenient than others, so call ahead for specific pet policies.
 Or just find a kennel in town to board your pup while you take yourself for a walk.

 When hiking, in general, down-hillers yield to up-hillers, hikers yield to horses and bikers.